 The Diaconate Program is an educational and formational initiative of the Holy Eparchial Synod of the Greek Orthodox Archdiocese of America and Holy Cross Greek Orthodox School of Theology.
 The program is intended for individuals who are interested in serving the Greek Orthodox Archdiocese of America as deacons and is designed to prepare these candidates for service to the Church as deacons.

 The Certificate program consists of 18 credits of graduate level academic work with a work study component.
 Students will begin with the HCHC academic calendar while simultaneously taking part in a work study that focuses on one particular aspect of ministry.
 The work study will be conducted through the Office of Vocation and Ministry’s CrossRoad Summer Institute and Telos Project, giving participants intensive, mentored training as they deepen their theological knowledge and spiritual formation.
-Due to generous funding from Leadership 100, several full-tuition scholarships are available for new students who are accepted into the Certificate program.
+Due to a generous donor, several full-tuition scholarships are available for new students who are accepted into the Certificate program.

 Application requirements are specific to each program.
 For more information, please contact the Office of Admissions.